zimscape/zimscape-cli/README.md

 # zimscape-cli
 The Zimscape CLI Issue Repo

 Welcome to the public issues repo for the Zimscape CLI.
 Feel free to create valid issues and we'll get right to them.
-Take note of the available issue templates for concise troubleshooting.
+Take note of the available issue templates for straight tot the point collaboration.

 Zimscape-CLI Docs
 =================